talshapira/talshapira.github.io/_portfolio/bgp2vec.md

 Our method works as follows: first, using a shallow neural network, we map each AS number (ASN) to an embedded vector.

 The training procedure is done by feeding the network with the ASN pairs; the input is a one-hot vector representing the input ASN and the training outputs, which are also one-hot vectors representing the output ASNs (the context ASNs).
-Then applying gradient descent learning~\cite{726791} (also known as back-propagation) to adjust the weights of the network in order to maximize the log probability of any context word given the input word.
+Then applying gradient descent learning to adjust the weights of the network in order to maximize the log probability of any context word given the input word.

 <img src='http://talshapira.github.io/files/as_route_ngram_example_fixed.png'>